chukwumaokere/drake-lighting-app/README.md

 - Add darkmode switch and palette
 - Export as native app
 - Get other todos
-- Add text when no image on gallery page
+- ~~Add text when no image on gallery page~~
+- Fix login auth and persistent login